xzackli/UnitfulCosmo.jl/docs/src/index.md

 # UnitfulCosmo

 This package implements two specialized unit systems commonly found in cosmology.
-It is based on Mason Protter's [NaturallyUnitful.jl](https://github.com/MasonProtter/NaturallyUnitful.jl), a different natural unit system that uses eV as the base unit.
+It is based on Mason Protter's [NaturallyUnitful.jl](https://github.com/MasonProtter/NaturallyUnitful.jl), a different natural unit system that uses eV as the base unit. [^1]: [Natural System of Units in General Relativity, Myers](https://www.seas.upenn.edu/~amyers/NaturalUnits.pdf)
 It re-exports both `Unitful` and `UnitfulAstro`, so you only need to load this package.

 ### Planck Units